farvic/farvic/README.md

 My name is Victor and my journey as a developer did not start with a "Hello World".
 It all started years before choosing to major in Computer Engineering, when I decided do create a Ragnarok Online game server.
 That was my first contact with PHP, MySQL, Apache and C.
 <br/><br/>
 <!--🔭 Looking for job opportunities.-->
-💻 My skills include Python, Flutter, Java and C.
+💻 My skills include Flutter, C, Python, Java and Assembly.

 🌱 I’m currently learning HTML, CSS, Javascript, PHP and Django.